galactic-forensics/iniabu/docs/intro.rst

 - The number of protons of an isotope can be queried with ``z``.

+.. note:: All isotope functions can be suffixed
+    with `_all`.
+    This will return information on all available isotopes, including unstable ones.
+    Of course, solar system abundances for these are not available and will be returned as zeros,
+    however, this might be useful to query masses.

 For example:
 To query the solar and the relative abundances of :sup:`54`\Fe